 Lip seals only work well when properly installed.
 If the seal is cocked in the seal bore, then poor performance will result.
 Damage to the seal lip during installation will obviously shorten seal life.
 Basic tips on seal installation include making sure no burs or sharp edges exist in the seal bore, on the shaft, at the edges of keyways or on any surface the seal must pass over or into.
 Make sure there are no scratches or dents on the counterface surface where the seal lip will ride.
 Pre-lubricate the seal prior to installation with the same lubrication that will lubricate the seal in service.
-Use correct installation tools (see Figure 4) that will closely fit the seal and direct force at the outer edge of the seal body.
+Use correct installation tools (see Figure 6) that will closely fit the seal and direct force at the outer edge of the seal body.
 Make sure the seal is faced in the correct direction and that the seal lip is not inverted after installation.

-Figure 4.
-Proper installation of a seal including use of shaft sleeve and fitting tool
+Figure 6 - Proper installation of a seal including use of shaft sleeve and fitting tool (Courtesy of SKF, 2011, Industrial Shaft Seals, © SKF Group)

 Shaft surface characteristics are also important.
 If the shaft is too rough or if there is a spiral lead to the surface, seal wear and leakage will happen quickly.
-Check the seal manufacturer's recommendation for surface finish, form and hardness requirements and verify the condition of the sealing surface.
-These characteristics vary by seal diameter and are fairly complex so they cannot be easily summarized.
+Check the seal manufacturer's recommendation for surface finish, shaft and housing bore diameters, form tolerances and hardness requirements and verify the condition of the sealing surface.
+Shaft and housing diameters and form characteristics vary by seal size and are fairly complex so they cannot be easily summarized.
 Shaft roughness recommendations, directionality and hardness are reasonably straightforward and are critical to performance so values are shown here (see Figure 5).

-Recommended shaft surface roughness values

 ISO DIN RMA

 μm μin. μm μin. μm μin.

-R{a} 0.2-0.5 8-20 0.2-0.8 8-32 0.2-0.43 8-17
+Ra 0.2-0.5 8-20 0.2-0.8 8-32 0.2-0.43 8-17

-R{z} 1.2-3 48-120 1-5 40-200 1.65-2.9 65-115
+Rz 1.2-3 48-120 1-5 40-200 1.65-2.9 65-115

-R{pm} N/A N/A N/A N/A 0.5-1.5 20-50
+R om N/A N/A N/A N/A 0.5-1.5 20-50